Kadee80/WebDevF23/Week14/README.md

 ## Source Code on Github

-Be sure to have a visible folder labeled FINAL in your repository with your source code by FRIDAY May 5.
+Be sure to have a visible folder labeled FINAL in your repository with your source code by FRIDAY DEC 22.
 Within your final folder, add a README.md file containing a link to the live hosted site if applicable, and a second link to your documentation.

 You can add links with markdown as follows: